anantyash/AlumniDoor/README.md

 - **Mentorship Programs**: Pair alumni with students for guidance and support.
 - **Networking Feed**: Share thoughts, updates, and experiences with the community.

-### Learning Challenges as a Frontend Developer
+## Learning Challenges as a Frontend Developer

-As a frontend developer working on AlumniDoor, you may encounter the following learning challenges:
+As a frontend developer working on AlumniDoor, I encounter the following learning challenges:

 - **State Management**: "State management is a complex task, but the Context API has made it significantly easier to handle.
 As a frontend developer, my goal is to leverage the React.js framework to its fullest potential.
 One of the challenges I face is effectively managing components and ensuring they are properly controlled by their parent components."